Today's score

 Stay ahead of ticks in Fox Chase

-The TickZone app (coming soon) alerts you when Fox Chase's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Fox Chase's risk spikes, so protection happens before the bite.